 I am Senior Lecturer in Economics and Finance.
-I have particular expertise in behavioural and experimental economics, with an emphasis on public goods games.
+My research areas are behavioural economics and experimental economics.

-I coordinate and teach Public Sector Economics, an optional, final year, undergraduate module.
-I also teach behavioural economics on the optional, second-year module Behavioural Economics and Game Theory.
+I coordinate and teach Public Sector Economics, a final year undergraduate unit.
+I also teach behavioural economics on the second-year unit Behavioural Economics and Game Theory.

 I act as personal tutor to undergraduate students.
 I supervise final year, undergraduate projects, Master's dissertations and PhD research.

 I am happy to receive applications relating to PhD research in behavioural economics.

 I am happy to take calls and emails from the media on my research, and I am aware of the need to respond to journalists in a timely manner.
 Please contact me at firstname.lastname@example.org or on +44 23 9284 4270.